vidishsirdesai/projects/README.md

 ### Response format for POST /predict
 The response will be a JSON object with the following key,
-- Chance of Admit: A floating-point representing the chance of admission.
+- `chance_of_admit`: The value attached to this key is a floating-point representing the chance of admission.